alexunder/alexunder.github.com/_posts/2015-03-27-android-ril-code-review-2.markdown

     }
 {% endhighlight %}

-In the end of this function, it also zeros a ril_event structure pointer array  which has 8 elements: watch_table.
+At the end of this function, it also zeros a ril_event structure pointer array which has 8 elements: watch_table.
 We will know these objects later on.
 So let's check the structure ril_event:

 {% highlight c %}
     struct ril_event {